Yaishnavi/AutoGan/README.md

 ## Timeline
 Weekly dealine is as listed below starting from the week of April 20th.

-Week0: Literature Review and Project Proposal
+Week0: Literature Review and Project Proposal.
 Week1: Setup the evaluation pipeline.
 Download the pre-trained code and test the code.
 Week2: Training and performance evaluation.
 Week3: Improve the performance and explore applications.